 11. Store Away What’s Left

 After you’ve brought in your essentials, and decorated with pieces you absolutely love and find to be useful, you’re going to have a lot of homeless stuff.
 What you’ll instinctively do is grab it all and find random places to put it, or worse, shove it all in closets and cabinets.
 Totally defeats the purpose of cleaning and decluttering, right?

-Pack up everything you have left and don’t give them a second glance, don’t pass go, don’t collect $200.
+This is where the major benefit of Closetbox kicks in.
+Pack up everything you have left, or better yet, let them do it so you don’t even get to look at the items.
+Don’t give them a second glance, don’t pass go, don’t collect $200.
 You’ve obviously got more things than you need and they’ve been taking over your home for too long.
 Store all the stragglers for three months.
-During that timeframe, if you need something that’s in storage, you can get it out, but try to avoid looking at anything else in that box.
+During that timeframe, if you need something that’s in storage, Closetbox can bring you that item.
+(They keep a digital inventory of your stuff for easy reference.)
 If after three months, you still have pieces in storage (You will.
 You definitely will.) it’s time to donate those pieces.
 Don’t look at them again, or you’ll suddenly want them back.
 Remember that items don’t have feelings and memories will always be with you even without the memento.